Fitbit Inspire 2 Review

 Our biggest issue with this tracker is that it can be very hard to see the screen in bright light, usually requiring you to shade the screen if you are using it in bright sunlight.

-If you are shopping on a budget and trying to maximize your bang for the buck, then we highly recommend you check out the Fitbit Inspire 2.
-It offers just about all of the functionality of the best Fitbit trackers all while costing a lot less.
-You can track basic workouts and compete with your friends but we would suggest upgrading to a tracker with a dedicated GPS module if you are doing very precise data-driven training with outdoor runs or bike rides.
+If you are shopping on a budget and trying to maximize your bang for the buck, we recommend you check out the Fitbit Inspire 2.
+It offers just about all the functionality of the best Fitbit trackers while costing a lot less.
+You can track basic workouts and compete with your friends, but we suggest upgrading to a tracker with a dedicated GPS module if you are doing specific data-driven training with outdoor runs or bike rides.

 Although we think the Fitbit Inspire 2 is a great all-around tracker, some consumers may be willing to spend extra money for a device with more elite fitness tracking capabilities.
 For these types of consumers, we recommend the Garmin Vivoactive 4.
 If having excellent social/community features is a non-negotiable for you, then we recommend the Fitbit Charge 5.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More